Institute for Women’s Leadership Milestones

 - On June 15, 2017 the Rutgers Board of Governors votes to approve the Gloria Steinem Endowed Chair in Media, Culture, and Feminist Studies.
 The Gloria Steinem Endowed Chair in Media, Culture, and Feminist Studies, funded by more than 425 donors, including a dozen foundations and a matching pledge made possible by Rutgers President Robert Barchi, will immerse students in debate and scholarship about new media, social change and power structures.

 - In August, 2018 the IWL publishes Junctures in Women's Leadership: The Arts.
-This is the third book in the Junctures in Women Leadership series.
+Written by Judith K. Brodsky and Ferris Olin, this is the third book in the Junctures in Women Leadership series.